 When he [Moses] reached full age and was firmly established (in life), We bestowed on him wisdom and knowledge: for thus do We reward those who do good.-Qur'an 28:14

 Again, according to Quranic verses 28:25-29, in Midian, Moses offered to help two girls to water their flocks.
 The father of the girls agreed to marry one of them to Moses under the condition that he serves him for 8 years and voluntarily for 2 more years to make it 10 years.
 It is not clear from the Quranic verses if Moses fulfilled 8 or 10 years in Midian.
 Yet, in any case, we can take any of it that Moses' stay in Midian.

-All this matches with Ramesses- II, thus he is justified as he reigned 66 yrs [5+30+10+21??]
+All these matches with Ramesses- II, thus he is justified as he reigned 66 yrs [5+30+10+21??]
 2 months if we consider Manetho is right [it is because, if we consider Pharaoh takes 40 years to release Hebrews then it becomes 5+30+10+40= 85 yrs].
-Actually, you able to come in a conclusion only when you combined Roman, Egyptian, Babylonian kingship with Historic event and Archeological proof in a single time line that will not contradict Quran.
+Actually, you able to come to a conclusion only when you combined Roman, Egyptian, Babylonian kingship with the Historic event and Archeological proof in a single time line that will not contradict Quran.

-NB: We Muslims do not believe any scholars, but only- that is scriptually, logically, scientifically can be proved as Truth.
+NB: We Muslims do not believe any scholars, but only- that is scriptural, logically, scientifically can be proved as Truth.